DebadityaShome/debaditya-portfolio/content/home/experience.md

     location: British Columbia, Canada
     date_start: '2021-05-17'
     date_end: '2021-08-16'
+    description:
-    description: Conducted cross-disciplinary research at the intersection of Federated learning and wireless communications under the supervision of Dr. Omer Waqar from Thompson River's University.
+    * Conducted cross-disciplinary research at the intersection of Federated learning and wireless communications under the supervision of Dr. Omer Waqar from Thompson River's University.
+    * Authored a comprehensive review paper addressing a gap in literature on the biredirectional interplay of Federated learning and wireless communications, under review at **Transactions on Emerging Telecommunications Technologies**

 design:
   columns: '2'